belal-mazlom/apis-laravel-sample/README.md

 ## About this sample

-Just some methods to compair times.
+Just some methods to compare times.
 APIs get two dates, return result after calculation, The project using Laravel framework.

 ## Installation